-Let’s be honest, finding clients is frustrating and time-consuming.
+Let’s be honest, working out how to get coaching clients on your own is frustrating and time-consuming.

 Urgh – if only there was a quick fix!